 I am broadly interested in methods used for the analysis and identification of human skeletal remains.
 Particularly, how can these techniques be more inclusive of natural human variation so they become more robust during forensic investigations.
 See my profile on ResearchGate.

-My project will be examining the lived child experiences during the social and economic transition from the Islamic to Late Medieval Christian Period in Portugal.
+My project will be examining the lived child experiences during the social and economic transition from the Islamic to Late Medieval Christian Period in the Algarve, Portugal.

 I completed my undergraduate honours thesis focusing on "Age estimation of immature human skeletal remains from mandibular and cranial bone dimensions in the postnatal period".
 After completion of my MA dissertion I continued to be graduate a student in the Department of Archaeology once I was accepted in the MA program in 2020.

 My research interests revolve around untangling the factors responsible for variation in childhood growth and development.
 I completed my PhD thesis entitled "Using anthropometrics and dental formation stages of contemporary children to investigate the impact of biological mortality bias on interpretations of past population health", and also completed my MA at SFU.

 I am the Principal Archaeologist for Sirius Archaeology Solutions located on the south coast of BC.
 I have practiced as a full-time professional archaeologist across BC and participated in numerous forensic investigations across the globe.
 I completed my MA thesis entitled "Where are the children?
 An experimental archaeology study concerning the role of practitioner bias in the recovery of juvenile skeletal remains"

 My research interests lie generally in the areas of human bone biology and biomechanics, and more specifically in the study of bone response to injury.
 I completed my PhD thesis entitled "The relationship between fracture morphology and bone biomechanics : A study of changes occurring in juvenile porcine ribs over the early postmortem interval".